Dr. Grossniklaus, Director of the L.F. Montgomery Pathology Laboratory, is a distinguished researcher, physician, and

 - Research Program

 Dr. Grossniklaus earned his medical degree from Ohio State University and completed his internship at Riverside Methodist Hospital in Columbus, Ohio.
 He finished residencies in ophthalmology and pathology at Case Western Reserve University and conducted fellowships at the Wilmer Institute of Johns Hopkins University as well as at the Armed Forces Institute of Pathology.

 Dr. Grossniklaus has received the Senior Achievement Award and two Secretariat Awards from the American Academy of Ophthalmology.
 In 2012, he was designated one of Emory University's eight Distinguished Teaching Scholars.
 In 2012, he also received the Zimmerman Medal from the American Association of Ophthalmic Oncologists and Pathologists.
 Additionally, Dr. Grossniklaus delivered the 2014 Jackson Memorial Lecture to the American Academy of Ophthalmology.
 This is the most prestigious lecture in clinical ophthalmology in the United States.
 Dr. Grossniklaus was also tapped as an F1000 Faculty Member of the Year for 2011, has received an Alcon Research Institute award for $100,000, and is consistently ranked as a top doctor by U.S. News & World Report, where he ranks in the top 1% of doctors so listed.
-He was listed in Atlanta Magazine's "Top Doctors" issue in 2016.
+He has been listed multiple times in Atlanta Magazine's annual "Top Doctors" issue.